Course Development

 Video+

-Video content is not only possible in MAX Studio – it’s supercharged.
+Video content is not only possible in Studio – it’s supercharged.
 Because everything is integrated in a 3D world, video can be shown full screen or in a window.
-DART MAX takes video even further by allowing video characters, like the instructor in this example, to operate in a 3D world.
+DART takes video even further by allowing video characters, like the instructor in this example, to operate in a 3D world.

-A Matter of Perspective
+A Different Perspective

 Open World

-Environments in DART MAX are virtually unlimited in size and scope.
+Environments in DART are virtually unlimited in size and scope.
 This allows the creation of scenarios that can replicate large outdoor or indoor areas.